 This really depends on time of day and year of your visit, how much time you have, and how many levels you wish to visit.
 If you make reservations in advance, which is advised, it’s possible you could go all the way to the top and back in an hour if all you wish to see is sweeping views and take great pictures.

-If you wish to take it slow and take in all of the different scenic options, plan on at least 2 to 3 hours for your visit if you have a pre-purchased ticket.
+If you wish to take it slow and take in all of the different scenic options, your plan for Paris should include at least 2 to 3 hours for your Eiffel Tower trip if you have a pre-purchased Eiffel Tower ticket.

-How long could you stand in line if you don’t have a pre-purchased ticket?
+How long could you stand in line if you don’t have a ‘skip the line’ pre-purchased ticket?
 When I last visited Paris, I did not purchase my ticket in advance because I wanted to play my visit by ear around the weather.
 It was April.

 I spent about an hour at the top.
 I spent more time in line than at top, but it was well worth it because it was the best weather day I had in Paris.
 The timing of the visit also helped me see more of Paris in my remaining days.

-When you’re solo, you won’t have anyone to hold your place in line.
+When you’re traveling single, you won’t have anyone to hold your place in line.
 Whether you have a pre-purchased ticket or not, make sure to visit a restroom before you enter the first security checkpoint at the Esplanade.